11 Awesome Examples of Mobile Marketing Campaigns Done Right

 While the offline performance of the campaign was quite successful on its own, the mobile marketing campaign in partnership with Spotify put it in the digital spotlight.
 When the app registered that the user was listening to musical genres quite unlike their usual ones, a mobile advertising pop-up delivered the Snickers ad.
 The banner came with an actionable call to action button that redirected the user to Snickers’ Hunger Hits.
 This campaign generated nearly 7 billion overall impressions and a little under 2 billion unique reaches!

 Japanese brand UNIQLO integrated social media, geo-tagging, and incentives to create a failproof mobile marketing campaign.
-Store visitors who used their social media profile to “Check-In” at any of the 62 UNIQLO stores in Tokyo were awarded a 100-Yen coupon.
+Store visitors who used their social media profile to “Check-In” at any of the 62 UNIQLO stores in Tokyo were awarded a 100-Yen coupon as part of their brand messaging.
 As a result, the store gathered more visibility and made referrals fun.
 UNIQLO, over a span of three days, saw a tsunami of visitors resulting in 202,479 check-ins and a historic sale record touching 10 billion Yen!

-The above examples illustrate the success of mobile marketing campaigns and mark the arrival of the mobile-first future of marketing.
-It is abundantly clear that a hint of creativity can go a long way in reinventing your brand for mobile users.
-Use these examples as an inspiration and develop ways to capture your audience’s interests while furthering your brand.
-With just enough experimentation, you will be successful in discovering ways in which you can connect with your audiences and generate a buzz surrounding your brand!
+The above video ads or display ads examples illustrate the success of mobile marketing campaigns and mark the arrival of the mobile-first future of marketing.
+It is abundantly clear that a hint of creativity can go a long way in reinventing your brand for mobile customers.
+Use these advertising campaign examples as inspiration and develop ways to capture your audience’s interests while furthering your brand.
+With just enough experimentation on ad campaigns, you will be successful in discovering ways in which you can connect with your audiences and generate a buzz surrounding your brand!